zigbee-alliance/distributed-compliance-ledger/docs/running-genesis-node.md

     Service mode is recommended for demo and production environment.

     * Use `systemctl start status` to get the node service status.
-    In the output, you can notice that `height` increases quickly over time.
-    This means that the node in updating to the latest network state (it takes some time).

-        You can also check node status by executing the command `dclcli status` to get the current status.
+    * You can also check node status by executing the command `dclcli status` to get the current status.
       The value of `latest_block_height` reflects the current node height.

-6. Check that genesis account is created:
+7. Check that genesis account is created:

     * In order to ensure that account is created and has assigned role you can use the command:
     `dclcli query auth account --address=<address>`.